 Applications written in English must be submitted, together with the required attachments, electronically through a link available on this site during the application period.
 The link to the open call will be available also on the list of open positions at the University of Helsinki here: https://www.helsinki.fi/en/about-us/careers/open-positions

-If applicants experience any difficulties with the online application system, they should contact the Collegium HR support (email@example.com) before the application deadline.
+If applicants experience any difficulties with the online application system, they should contact firstname.lastname@example.org before the application deadline.

-Please see instructions for using the recruitment system (PDF) below.
+Please see instructions for using the recruitment system (PDF) above.

 Applications received by the deadline and meeting the formal criteria will be sent to external review.
-The director of the Collegium will decide on the appointments by early March 2023 on the basis of the external reviews, after which the decision will be published on the Collegium website and announced to the applicants by email.
-For more information, please contact firstname.lastname@example.org.
+The director of the Collegium will decide on the appointments by the end of March 2024 on the basis of the external reviews, after which the decision will be published on the Collegium website and announced to the applicants by email.
+For more information, please contact email@example.com.